sunny5875/sunny5875/README.md

 I'm a iOS developer 💻

-But I'm interested in anything related to computers!
+I'm interested in anything related to computers!

 I hope to devleop every meaningful things ✨